 The spotlight has been largely focused on the legal progress and implementation of fresh regulations across the cannabis landscape.
 State by state, medicinal laws have been considered, and in many cases enacted – in the U.S., thirty states and the District of Columbia now have legalized cannabis laws in some form or another.
 Dispensaries have opened, patients have enlisted, and cannabis products and services have propagated.
 Canada sits at the verge of nationwide cannabis legalization, certain to be a monumental development across the entire industry.

 Although state and provincial limitations and political arguments remain (factors that will continue to mooch the spotlight), light should be shown, with increasing intensity, on the developments in pharmaceutical cannabis and cannabis-related research.
-We are on the brink of several medical and scientific achievements that will equal great success for the field – regardless of your views, political or otherwise.
+We are on the brink of several medical and scientific achievements that will equal great success for the field – regardless of views, political or otherwise.
 Scientific and medical progress are the most important drivers towards informed political and public perception – and developments along these fronts will play critical roles in shaping further legal and political activities going forward.

 In the spirit of these assertions, an update on a few important milestones is certainly warranted.